alisk8/HTH_build_summer_2022/Finding-an-Interesting-Dataset-alisk8/README.md

 # Why this dataset?

+Movies and Tv Shows have become a major part of today's everyday life.
+It is very interesting and important to explore what movies / tv shows perfrom the best and how they affect the people they do.
+This data set will help do exactly that.
+With an enormous amount of data on movies / tv shows, we can find patterns between different factors and variables and possibly make some conclusions.

 # Questions to answer using this dataset

 1. Does age-certification play a role in the popularity of a show/movie?